 I often use iconic shapes that are both worldwide and indigenous to North America.
 I prefer Northeastern Woodlands shapes.
 I study color for its healing properties.
 I write out thoughts, memories, insights as a way to make room for greater freedom and honesty of my voice.
 I work to expand my abilities and increase energy levels of creative flow.
 I notice the things, places, and people that I love.

-I have come to recognize that the work is about transcendence – connection to land and spirit that takes one to healing.
+I have come to recognize that the work is about transcendence – connections between land and spirit that take one to healing.
 In my work, each element is a portal that the viewer may use to be able to go into the work.
 I am showing connections between the human to an animal, plants, winds, and sky, etc. as energy that holds healing.
 I am embodying the acknowledgment of gratitude and abundance.

 In my experience, I’ve consistently found that all of Nature communicates concerning their healing properties, that lying directly next to the earth will comfort you and send love into your pain, that there is strengthening power in expressing gratitude, that self-forgiveness and forgiveness of others are about cleaning one’s own soul.
-Lately, I have added these: that love can and does heal anything and everything, that connecting to Creation/Source daily makes more love, clarity, and cleans the earth – and somehow helps ancestors who in turn are more available to assist.
-My work focuses on current Native environmental activism for the love of Mother Earth and shows the connection to Turtle Island, my North American continent home.
+Lately, I have added these insights: that love can and does heal anything and everything, that connecting to Creation/Source daily makes more love, clarity, and cleans the earth – and somehow helps ancestors who in turn are more available to assist.
+My research is often focused on past and current Native environmental activism for the love of Mother Earth.